cdl-geneseo/critical-digital-practices/mod-3/understanding-text.md

 Note the warning in the screenshot above that saving a Word file as plain text will cause text formatting&mdash;bold, italic, and other formatted text, as well as varieties of font style&mdash;to be lost, together with images and other objects.
 The relative absence of formatting is a key part of what makes plain text&mdash;whatever its encoding&mdash;plain.
 We *can* format plain text, but we do so in a way that keeps the text itself and the formatting instructions separate from one another.
 This separation may look like a limitation, but in fact it's a key part of plain text's interoperability and flexibility, as we'll have occasion to see.

-Let's go back to the command line to see what our plain text version of the Word file looks like there, once again using the `cat` command.
+Let's go back to the command line to see what our plain text version of the Word file looks like there, this time using the `cat` command.
+(We could use `less` again, but for this example `cat` will more clearly demonstrate what's different now.)

 ![Word document in plain text format streamed at the command line](../assets/word-doc-as-text-streamed.png)

+No warning this time.
+Our terminal just shows us the text content of the file.
 Nice.

-Here's another little comparison we can do at the command line, using the `wc` command and passing the `-c` option to show the number of [bytes](https://www.computerhope.com/jargon/b/byte.htm) in both the `.docx` file and the `.txt`.
+Now let's do another comparison, using the `wc` command and passing the `-c` option to show the number of [bytes](https://www.computerhope.com/jargon/b/byte.htm) in both the `.docx` file and the `.txt`.
 This is one way to measure the file size.
 (A kilobyte&mdash;typically abbreviated "K"&mdash;is equivalent to 1,000 bytes, a megabyte&mdash;"M" or "MB"&mdash;1,000,000 or 10<sup>6</sup> bytes, a gigabyte&mdash;"G" or "GB"&mdash;1,000,000,000 or 10<sup>9</sup> bytes.)

 ![Word document file size comparison, .docx vs. .txt](../assets/byte-count.png)

 The `.docx` file weighs in at 13036 bytes, i.e., a little over 13K.
 The `.txt` file is much lighter at a mere 44 bytes or .044K.
-Notice also that 44 is exactly the number of characters in the file, if we include two invisible characters that Word included as part of its conversion. (*NB*, spaces and punctuation are also characters.)
+Notice also that 44 is exactly the number of characters in the file, if we count two invisible characters that Word included as part of its conversion. (*NB*, spaces and punctuation are also characters.)
 At the command line, we can see the ASCII byte equivalent for each character.

 ![Word document byte contents as seen at the command line](../assets/xxd-b.png)

+(**Note:** Your shell may not have `xxd` installed.)
+It would appear that the content we care about represents well under 1% of what's in the Word file.
+The other 99+% is providing valuable functionality, but it may also make it harder for us to use the content we care about in other contexts.

+## The interoperability of plain text

+There was a time when, if you wanted to open a Word document, you were pretty much out of luck if you didn't have the Microsoft Word application installed on your computer.
+Even then, a Word document created on a Windows computer wouldn't open on a Mac, and vice versa.
+Word documents were barely **interoperable** with different word-processing applications or operating systems.
+That's because the way Word *encoded* text was highly specific&mdash;and proprietary.

+Nowadays, Word is more interoperable than it used to be.
+Word documents can be opened on all major operating systems and in more than one software application.
+And if you create your documents using free and open source software such as [LibreOffice](https://www.libreoffice.org/), your documents can be readily used by someone using Word.

+But even now there are significant limits to the interoperabilty of Word or word-processed documents, as you may have discovered for yourself if you've ever tried to copy and paste text content from a Word document or a Google doc into, say, a web form or the editor for a website content management system such as WordPress and found yourself dealing with strange characters and unexpected line breaks.

+Plain text, by contrast, is highly interoperable across operating systems, software applications, and platforms, as we'll shortly have occasion to see.

 ## A story